 Daily Physical Activity Policy

-To increase students’ physical activity levels, school authorities shall ensure that all students in grades 1 to 9 are physically active for a minimum of 30 minutes a day through activities that are organized by the school.
+To increase students’ physical activity levels, school authorities shall ensure that all students in Grades 1 to 9 are physically active for a minimum of 30 minutes a day through activities that are organized by the school.
 This policy is based on the belief that healthy students are better able to learn and that school communities provide supportive environments for students to develop positive habits needed for a healthy, active lifestyle.
-For more information, see the Daily Physical Activity section.
+See the Daily Physical Activity section.

-To support children and students who are learning English as an additional language, school authorities shall provide appropriate English language instruction that meets students’ diverse learning needs and develops language proficiency.
-Such programming is critical in helping English language learners participate fully in Alberta’s ECS to Grade 12 education system, complete high school and become productive and contributing members of Canadian society.
-For more information, see English as a Second Language (ESL) on Alberta.ca.
+To support children and students who are learning English as an additional language (EAL), school authorities shall provide appropriate English language instruction that meets students’ diverse learning needs and develops language proficiency.
+Such programming is critical in helping EAL learners participate fully in Alberta’s ECS to Grade 12 education system, complete high school and become productive and contributing members of Canadian society.
+See English as an Additional Language on Alberta.ca.

 Human Sexuality Education Policy